swetharanga/Codepath-iOS/README.md

 The following **additional** features are implemented:

-- [X ] List anything else that you can get done to improve the app functionality!
+- [ ] List anything else that you can get done to improve the app functionality!

 • Added the Settings screen  - BONUS
 • Changed the background color of the app